mikegcoleman/workshop/readme.md

     ![](./images/2-1-6.jpg)

+7) Once the instance is up and running SSH into the box (username: `ubuntu`)

+8) Use the Mongo client to ensure that the machine is running correction

+        mongo --host $(hostname -i)

+9) From the Mongo client to show the built in databases

+        show dbs

+    The output should be:

+        admin   0.000GB
+        config  0.000GB
+        local   0.000GB

+10) Type `exit` to close the mongo client

+11) In your web browser return to the Lightsail console

-7) Once the instance is up and running from the Lightsail home page click on the instance name.
+12) From the Lightsail home page click on the instance name.
 This will bring up the instance details page

     ![](./images/2-1-7.jpg)